 Are you put off by the task of measuring the ROI of your direct mail campaign?
-You may think it’s not as instant and easy as with your digital marketing.
-However, automated methods like QR codes, voucher codes and personalised URLS now provide the data you need to analyse the impact of your direct mail.
+You may think it’s not as instant or straightforward as digital marketing.

-In this post we will explore these key direct mail analytics and how measuring them will improve and streamline your marketing going forward.
+In this guide, we explore the key direct mail analytics and explain how measuring them can help you improve performance and streamline your marketing going forward.

 1. Response Rate